Computing Spectra -- On the Solvability Complexity Index Hierarchy and Towers of Algorithms: Main theorems on computational quantum mechanics

-Also, we consider Schr\"odinger operators with controlled resolvents.
-In particular, let $g:[0,\infty)\to[0,\infty)$ be a continuous function, vanishing only at $x=0$ and tending to infinity as $x\to\infty$, and suppose that we know $g$.
-Define

-Note that the set $\Omega_1$ requires a little bit more than $V$ just being locally of bounded variation.
-We also need to know an upper bound on the growth of the total variation as we restrict the function to a larger set.
-In particular we need to know $\phi$ or an estimate for it.
-The set $\tilde \Omega$ of operators obviously includes self-adjoint and normal operators, however, is much bigger.
+Note that the set $\Omega_{\phi}$ requires a little bit more than $V$ just being locally of bounded variation.
+There is a universal upper bound across the class on the growth of the total variation of the potential function as we restrict the function to a larger set.
+The class $\Omega_{\phi, g}$ obviously includes self-adjoint Sch\"odinger operators in $\Omega_{\phi}$, however, it is much larger.
+We denote the class of self-adjoint Sch\"odinger operators in $\Omega_{\phi}$ by $\Omega_{\phi,\mathrm{SA}}$.